nyarderr/okyeame-tts/README.md

 ### 2. Apply the Monkey Patch (Required)

 Due to a version incompatibility between `coqui-ai-TTS` and newer versions of `transformers`, a missing function must be patched before importing TTS modules.
-Run this **once per environment** before running any script:
+Run this **once per session** before any TTS import:

 ```python
 import transformers.pytorch_utils as pt_utils